Couch-bit/Typing-Test/README.txt

 	("There should be something here")
 - User can type as soon as the window opens;
 - Timer starts along with the first keypress;
-- The current word is displayed in bold, while correctly typed letters are displayed in green and incorrect ones in red;
+- The current word is underlined, while correctly typed letters are displayed in green and incorrect ones in red;
 - User can submit the word by pressing spacebar;
 - If the user chose to display stats they are displayed on the right side of the window;
 - User can press left ctrl to end test prematurely while still displaying the summary;